ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 cd <cloned repo>/terraform
 ```
 ### Provisioning a ROKS cluster with Classic Infrastructure

+To see what inputs are required/optional to provision a ROKS cluster go to [Input Variables for ROKS cluster creation](#input-variables-for-roks-cluster-creation)

 By default a cluster is created with these values.
 To change them, edit the file `./cloud-paks/terraform.tfvars`:
 ```hcl
 infra               = "classic"